How To Screen Record on a Mac

 - Pretty much everything

-Screenflick - The Screen Recorder You Want
+Screenflick - A Better & Faster Screen Recorder

 Unlike QuickTime Player, Screenflick is a real screen recording application for your Mac which has a wealth of features to control the recording and exporting, while being well-known as easy to use.
 With Screenflick you can record smooth high quality recordings of your Mac's screen with system audio, microphone audio, and even picture-in-picture from a video camera.
 Screenflick can optionally display mouse clicks and keyboard keypresses, add an emblem/watermark image to the recording, and offers plenty of control over recording and exporting settings so you can use it to do exactly what you want.